On weak and strong solutions of time inhomogeneous It\^o's equations with VMO diffusion and Morrey drift

 \begin{remark} In Theorem \ref{theorem 7.6.4} the terminal condition is zero.
 However, it also holds if it is any $v_{T}\in W^{2}_{p }$.
 Indeed, for $t\in [T,2T]$ define $f(t,x)= (\partial_{t}+\Delta)\big(v_{T}(x)(2-t/T)\big)$ extend $\cL^{n}$ on $[T,2T]$ as $\partial_{t}+\Delta$ and solve with the new $\cL^{n}$ the equation $\cL^{n}v+cI_{t<T}v=f$ on $[0,2T]$ with zero terminal condition.
 Then by uniqueness $v(t,x)=v_{T}(x)(2-t/T)$ on $[T,2T]$ and $v$ solves the original equation on $[0,T]$ with the terminal data $v_{T}$. \end{remark}

-\begin{theorem}[Conditional weak uniqueness] In all situations when the assertions (i) and (iii), with $m=1$, or (i) and (iv), with the last term in \eqref{12.5.1} being a local martingale, of Theorem \ref{theorem 12.4.1} hold true, the finite dimensional distributions of all such solutions of \eqref{6.15.2} with fixed $(t,x)$ are the same.
+\begin{theorem}[Conditional weak uniqueness] In all situations when for $p=p(d,p_{b}) ,q=q(d,p_{b}) $ the assertions (i) and (iii) of Theorem \ref{theorem 12.4.1}, with $m=1$ and $\hat N$ independent of $f$, or the assertions (i) and (iv) of Theorem \ref{theorem 12.4.1}, with the last term in \eqref{12.5.1} being a local martingale, hold true, the finite dimensional distributions of all such solutions of \eqref{6.15.2} with fixed $(t,x)$ are the same.

 \end{theorem}

 Proof.
 We may assume that $(t,x)=(0,0)$.
 As we have seen in the proof of Theorem \ref{theorem 12.4.1} assertion (iii) implies (iv).
 Therefore we assume that assertions (i) and (iv) hold true.
 Take a Borel bounded $c$ on $\bR^{d+1}$ with compact support, take a smooth function $f$ on $\bR^{d}$ with compact support, take $T,n>0$, and let $v_{n}$ be the solution of the equation $\cL^{n}v_{n}+cv_{n}=0$ in $\bR^{d}_{T}$ with terminal condition $v_{n}(T,\cdot)=f$.
 Also take $\gamma_{n,s}$ from Lemma \ref{lemma 12.7.1} and introduce